Budgeting for a Commercial Paint Job: Tips to Save You Money

 Choose Paints and Coatings Wisely

-The paints and coatings you choose can significantly impact the overall cost of a commercial painting project.
-Here are some tips to save money:
+The products you choose can meaningfully affect the overall cost of a commercial painting project.
+Use the following strategies to stretch your budget without sacrificing performance:

 Buy in Bulk